xavdid/website/source/posts/2016-07-08-heroku-plugins.html.md

 * Return a promise from your main function (if doing any async work) or use ES6 generators (with `co`)
 * Wrap yield statements in a `try/catch` block and use `cli.exit()` to surface errors

-That's all I've got.
+That's should get you on your way.
 Hope you've enjoyed wetting your whiskers with the Heroku CLI.
 Definitely reach out to me on Twitter ([@xavdid](https://www.twitter.com/xavdid)) with questions or feedback.
 Happy hacking!

 ----
 _Full disclosure: Heroku is owned by the same company (Salesforce) that I was formerly employed by.
 That being said, I used and enjoyed their services long before I was a SFDC employee and the time I put into this was my own._

 [^1]: Near as I can tell, a `topic` object has only the `name` and `description` keys, the latter of which is what pops up in the index when `heroku help` is run.